 Question: I have a crack or a ding in my windshield - is it really important that I fix it right away?

 Answer: Yes!
 It's important for two reasons:

 If the ding is small, it may be repairable.
 That means your LYNX Services Participant can "mend" the break without replacing your entire windshield.
 Repairing your windshield typically takes less than 30 minutes, and is fully guaranteed by LYNX Services Participants.
 If for any reason it fails, the cost of the repair will be applied toward a replacement windshield.

-Best of all, in most cases, your insurance company will waive the deductible on repair service, so it's free to you!
-But the longer you let the damage remain without having it fixed, the more dirt and debris will collect in the break - and the more the break will spread.
-If it gets too big, it's very likely that a replacement will be necessary.
+Best of all, in most cases, your insurance company will waive the deductible on repair service, so there is no out of pocket cost!
+But the longer you let the damage remain without having it fixed, the more moisture, dirt and debris will collect in the break - and the more the break will spread.
+If it gets too big or too contaminated, it's very likely that a replacement will be necessary.